Leoc76101111/azmodan_farm/README.md

 - added randomize position every 5 seconds
 - added alfred
 - add open chest
-    - it checks your inventory for corrupted materails > 5
+    - it checks your inventory for corrupted materails >= 5
-    - priority = Andariel -> Belial -> Durial
+    - priority = depends on how you organize your inventory

 ## To do
 - add chest interaction